 6. Give specific feedback

 After each viewing tell the agent what you did and did not like about the house.
 This will allow the agent to build up a better picture of what it is you’re looking for.
 Try to be constructive with your feedback and realistic — there are inevitably trade-offs when you are searching for a home to buy.
-It may be impossible to find the perfect property that ticks every box.
+It may be impossible to

 7. Don’t waste their time